cij11/2-5d-character-controller/README.md

 Using CharacterMovementActuator:
 After attaching CharacterContactSensor to a rigidbody, attach CharacterMovementActuator to that same rigidbody.
 In the inspector, set the size of the PhysicMaterial array to 4.
 Set the four slots to CharGroundIdle, CharZeroFriction, CharWallGrab, and CharWallSlide, in that order.

+Using MovementController:
+Create a GameObject called 'ActionControllers', and make it a child of the rigidbody.
+Add the component 'MovementController' to the ActionControllers GameObject.
+Call the public methods of MovementController to pilot the character.